erinosb/HTSF_workshop/02_RNAseq_count.md

 [ITS workshop series](http://reg.abcsignup.com/view/view_month.aspx?as=52&wp=887&aid=UNC-ITS)
 Nothing is listed now, but a list will pop up when the fall semester starts.
 I particularly liked intermediate linux course!
 They have workshops on python (intro and intermediate), linux (intro and intermediate), scipy (intermerdiate), killdevil (intro).

+Research Computing Office Hours
+from RC: "This is your weekly reminder that Research Computing staff will be available for consultation today, Thursday, from 2-3 in room 328 of Health Sciences Library, please feel free to stop by..."

 [How to learn to code - 10 week summer workshop at UNC](http://howtolearntocode.web.unc.edu/)
 A new experience.
 10 weeks of lectures on themes in bioinformatics and computational biology aimed at bench biologists.
 8 weeks of hands on coding in a language of your choice (python, R, MATLAB, perl, bash)